ingig/code-narrator/docs/src/documentation/plugins/builders/UserDefined/UserDefinedBuilderHelper.ts.md

 public extractContentBetweenHeaders(markdown: string): string
 ```

-This method takes a markdown string as input and returns the content between the headers.
-If the content is shorter than 350 characters, it returns the entire content.
-Otherwise, it returns the first 350 characters followed by an ellipsis.
+This method takes a `markdown` string and returns the content between headers.
+It uses a regular expression to match the content and returns the first non-empty match.
+If the markdown length is less than 350 characters, it returns the entire markdown; otherwise, it returns the first 350 characters followed by an ellipsis.

 #### findFiles